morpha21/Neural-Network/README.md

 Well, there's not much to it. just do `git clone https://github.com/morpha21/Neural-Network` and you're good to go.

 ## Usage:
-you can either compile it and then run:
+you can either compile it and then run as the following:

  `go build cmd/main.go`

  `./main x.csv y.csv`

 or just let Go compile it to a temporary file, run it, and get rid of the file:

 `go run cmd/main.go x.csv y.csv`